taimoorsardar/Resnet-50fpn-api/README.md

   Compute Class Activation Maps (CAMs) and overlay them on the original image.

 - **REST API:**
-  Endpoints created with FastAPI that accept image uploads, process the image using your custom model, and return a JSON response.
+  Endpoints created with FastAPI that accept image uploads, process the image using your custom model, store the processed image in Supabase, and return a JSON response.

-- **Base64 Image Encoding:**
+- **Supabase Storage:**
-  The API returns the CAM overlay as a Base64-encoded PNG image.
-A helper function is provided to decode and display the image when needed.
+  The processed image is uploaded to Supabase and a public URL is returned in the response.

 ## Installation